rust-lang/rust/src/doc/guide.md

 }
 ```

-We'll learn more about `use` later, but it's used to bring names into scope. `use` declarations
-must come before anything else, which looks a little strange in this example, since we `use`
+`use` declarations must come before anything else, which looks a little strange in this example,
-the variants before we define them.
-Anyway, in the body of `respond`, we can just say `StringOK`
+since we `use` the variants before we define them.
+Anyway, in the body of `respond`, we can just
-now, rather than the full `StringResult::StringOK`.
-Importing variants can be convenient, but can
+say `StringOK` now, rather than the full `StringResult::StringOK`.
+Importing variants can be
-also cause name conflicts, so do this with caution.
-It's considered good style to rarely import
+convenient, but can also cause name conflicts, so do this with caution.
+It's considered good style
-variants for this reason.
+to rarely import variants for this reason.

 As you can see, `enum`s with values are quite a powerful tool for data representation,
 and can be even more useful when they're generic across types.
 Before we get to generics,